MpiloNM95/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Task 15: A script that diplays the number of lines that contain the pattern “bin” in the file /etc/passwd.
 * Task 16: A script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 * Task 17: A script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+* Task 18: A script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.